 Forbidden Phrase: "You'll have to . . . ."
 Telling customers what they have to do gives an impression of ordering or dictating to them.
 Advising them is much preferred.
 Therefore, in this case, merely substitute need for have.

 Soothing Phrase: Ms. Cole, you'll need to sign here, so that we may process your order.
 Thank you.

-Here, we have dealt with just five forbidden phrases.
+Here, we have dealt with just a few forbidden phrases.
 But perhaps, as a customer, you may have encountered others equally upsetting.
 If you have, would you like to share them here in a comment?
 Thank you.